THERAPY OR COUNSELING?

 Obsessions and compulsions consist of obsessions that are followed by internal or external compulsions that individuals cannot stop repeating.

-Depression consists of depressed mood most days, irritability, lack of excitement about things one used to get excited for, problems sleeping, decreased motivation, and sometimes contemplating dying.
+Depression consists of depressed mood most days, irritability, lack of excitement about things that used to excite you, problems sleeping, decreased motivation, and sometimes contemplating dying.

 Lastly, I call the worried well.
 These individuals just want someone to process life events with them.
 They function well in their lives but find relief in having someone outside of their circle to discuss life’s upsets.

-No matter how big or small you think your problems are, therapy is a place to work through them.
+No matter how big or small you think your problems are, therapy is the place to unravel your inner complexities and find a solution that works for you.